-(Hartford, CT)- The City of Hartford and Capital Workforce Partners are pleased to announce that the City of Hartford Summer Youth Employment and Learning Program (SYELP) continues to gain support from funders to support a goal of nearly 1,000 youth accessing SYELP and related activities, at a time when youth and families are being disproportionately impacted by COVID and unemployment issues.
+(Hartford, CT)-The City of Hartford and Capital Workforce Partners are pleased to announce that the City of Hartford Summer Youth Employment and Learning Program (SYELP) will be serving nearly 1,000 youth at a time when youth and families are being disproportionately impacted by COVID and unemployment issues.
 This is part of a larger Hartford Opportunity Youth Collaborative effort to assure that all Hartford youth will be connected to safe, quality summer activities this year in the midst of the COVID-19 pandemic.

-The funds include a \$1-million commitment from the City of Hartford, \$150,000 from the Travelers Foundation, \$60,000 from the JP Morgan Chase Foundation, \$15,000 from the Bank of America Foundation, \$34,500 from the Connecticut Health and Educational Facilities Authority (CHEFA) and \$300,000 from the Hartford Foundation for Public Giving.
-Funds from the State of CT Youth Employment Program and the CT Department of Children and Families have also been recently committed.
+The funds include a \$1-million commitment from the City of Hartford, \$150,000 from the Travelers Foundation, \$60,000 from the JP Morgan Chase Foundation, \$15,000 from the Bank of America Foundation, and \$250,000 from the Connecticut Health and Educational Facilities Authority (CHEFA).
+Funds from the State of CT Youth Employment Program, CT Department of Children and Families and the Hartford Foundation for Public Giving are also anticipated.